terrier-lover/rewards_distributer/README.md

 - git clone https://github.com/terrier-lover/rewards_distributer.git

 ## Hardhat
-- cd hardhat
+- $ cd hardhat
-- npm install
+- $ npm install
+- Prepare .env using .env.example

 If you want to use localnet, do followings:
-- npx hardhat node
+- $ npx hardhat node
-- npx hardhat run scripts/deploy.ts --network localhost
+- $ npx hardhat run scripts/deploy.ts --network localhost
-- npx hardhat run scripts/helper/runSendETHToContract.ts --network localhost * # Change hardcoded variable of address in runSendETHToContract.ts *
+- $ npx hardhat run scripts/helper/runSendETHToContract.ts --network localhost * # Change hardcoded variable of address in runSendETHToContract.ts *

 Whenever hardhat compiles and produces new typechains (this is exported under ./hardhat/typechain), copy typechains in hardhat/typechain/ to /frontend/src/typechain/ so that frontend code can use latest definitions.
 In addition, change the front-end codebase accordingly.

 ## Frontend
-- cd frontend
+- $ cd frontend
-- npm install
+- $ npm install
+- Prepare .env using .env.example
-- npm start
+- $ npm start

 # How to test
 - cd hardhat